romana/romana.github.io/roadmap/roadmap.md

 The current v0.1 release supports *only* what was demonstrated to users with the original PoC.
 Specifically:

 - Deployment on EC2 with OpenStack
-- Single *Administrator* Tenant
+- Two default Tenant: *admin* and *demo*
-- Pre-defined Network Segments
+- Two Pre-defined Network Segments per Tenant, S1 and S2
 - Default Segment Isolation Firewall
 - Minimal Horizon integration

-See the [README](http://www.github.com/romana/romana/README.md) file in the repository for more detail.
+See the [README](http://www.github.com/romana/romana/) file in the repository and the [Wiki]( http://www.github.com/romana/romana/wiki) home page for details on how to set up your own OpenStack cluster running Romana and what you can do with it.

 We will quickly update this release to include a CLI to more easily add Tenants and Segments, as well as a Vagrant based laptop deployment alternative.